infectedsoundsystem/lambda-refarch-webapp/README.md

 Step 3 - Run package.sh to create the Lambda packages.
 Edit swagger.yaml in the lambda-packages/ directory so it has your AWS Region and Account Id in the marked places, then upload the contents of the lambda-packages/ directory (including swagger.yaml) to your Lambda packages S3 bucket (e.g. the bucket created called vote-lambda-packages.example.com)

-Step 4 - Create an AWS CloudFormation stack using the serverless_application.yaml template in the templates/ directory.
+Step 4 - Create an AWS CloudFormation change set for a new stack using the serverless_application.yaml template in the templates/ directory.
 (Note: edit this template first to correct the S3 URI values in each *CodeUri*)

 Congratulations!
 You now should have a working example of the reference architecture.
 Now go to the site (e.g. at http://vote.example.com) to see it in action.